Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 ```

 ### a.
 PX4 Simulation Experiments
 The purpose of having another PX4 simulation (besides the simulator we have shown in the previous section) is to simulate **ALL** behaviors that we might encounter in the real flight.
 To run the same demos in the previous section, the only change we need to do is to run the following command to start the simulator instead.
 ```
 # start PX4 simulator
 roslaunch uav_simulator px4_start.launch
 ```

+### a.
+Real Flight Experiments
+Once you have tested the autonomous flight in the PX4 simulation, the real flight experiments will have exactly the same behavior as you saw in the simulation.
+The inputs required for this framework in the real flight experiments are:
+ - ```The robot pose/odom```: Please make sure you have a SLAM/VIO system that can estimate the states of the robot.
+ - ```The depth image```: The framework expects the depth image to detect objects and construct the map.
+Please be very careful about all the parameters in the [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) and check all the parameters accordingly before the actual flight.

 ## IV.
 The Autonomy Modules